-- 9. Based on Decision 3/COP 8, parties to the UNCCD adopted the 10-year strategy (2008-2018) to enhance the implementation of the Convention.
-The Decision urged Parties to implement the Strategy in accordance with their national priorities, including the alignment of their action programmes and other relevant implementation activities relating to the Convention with the Strategy. - 10.
+- system of land assessment (land classification), (v unified land inventory, (vi) of implementation of rehabilitation and remedial measures, (vii) low level of awareness regarding the significance of soil and land for sustainable development and survival of the population, low level of land use planning, of land maps that would serve for better physical and land use planning. - 6.
+Present issues relevant for sustainable use of natural resources (including land use) in fYR of Macedonia along with challenges connected to the efficient land use are given in the National Strategy of Sustainable Development (NSSD) for the period 2010 2030.
+For the land management, primary goals defined in the strategy are the improvement of soil management and the prevention of the causes of land degradation and damages.
+According to the NSSD, one of the first measures for achieving these goals is the ratification of the UNCCD and implementation of measures envisaged by the Convention establishment of a National Action Plan.
+However, fYR of Macedonia still lacks a National Action Plan in line with the Convention 10 Year's Strategy. - 7.
+The development of NAP to combat land degradation and its integration into relevant national strategies and documents in fYR of Macedonia was highlighted in the First National Report on the implementation of the UNCCD, as one of the urgent measures in addressing the problem of land degradation.
+The project will put an emphasis on the activities aimed at supporting mainstreaming NAP recommendations into relevant national strategic documents and donors cooperation programmes.
+Due to specificity of the country morphology, the NAP will be developed using ecosystem approach in order to design specific measures to combat land degradation in different geographical areas such as the Vardar river valley and watershed as well as the mountainous parts of the country. - 8.
+Based on Decision 3/COP 8, parties to the UNCCD adopted the 10-year strategy (2008-2018) to enhance the implementation of the Convention.
+The Decision urged Parties to implement the Strategy in accordance with their national priorities, including the alignment of their action programmes and other relevant implementation activities relating to the Convention with the Strategy. - 9.
 The Strategy's Operational Objective 2 (OO2) urges affected Country Parties to revise their NAPs into strategic documents supported by biophysical and socio-economic baseline information and include them in integrated investment frameworks.
-The OO2 also encourages affected Country parties to integrate their NAPs as well as SLM and land degradation issues into their national development plans and relevant sectorial and investment plans and policies. - 11.Decision 3/COP8 also calls on the CRIC to facilitate the implementation, monitoring and application of new reporting guidelines as well as develop an indicator system that should go hand in hand with the alignment of NAPs.
+The OO2 also encourages affected Country parties to integrate their NAPs as well as SLM and land degradation issues into their national development plans and relevant sectoral and investment plans and policies. - 10.
+Decision 3/COP8 also calls on the CRIC to facilitate the implementation, monitoring and application of new reporting guidelines as well as develop an indicator system that should go hand in hand with the alignment of NAPs.
 Furthermore, the Decision urges the CST to make use of and contribute to the best practices database and to economical and biophysical baselines.